Max-Verbinnen/Max-Verbinnen/README.md

 I am 17 years old and fascinated by programming. :belgium:

-- 🔭 I have already learned HTML, CSS, JavaScript and Python!
+- 🔭 Current stack: HTML, CSS, JavaScript, React, Python
-- 🌱 I'm currently diving into ReactJS...
+- 🌱 I'm currently diving into Node.js...
 - 📫 How to reach me: max.verbinnen@skynet.be